clibuilder/clibuilder/packages/clibuilder/README.md

 cli().loadPlugins('another-keyword')
 ```

-When you create a command from a different files or for plugin,
+When you create a command from a different file or for plugin,
 you can use the `command()` function which provides type validation and inference support.

 ```ts